Universal Credit for Students

 • Understand which students can claim Universal Credit

-• Understand how student income affects UC
+• Have an awareness of how student income affects UC

 Methods of delivery